-I do not want to end these lines without reminding you that a fundamental part that we have to control is still the logs, perhaps more now than ever, because as a good friend once told me "in the logs you will find the truth of your system".
-Integrating into a good SIEM the logs of the cloud environments will greatly help us to understand what is going on in our environment and to detect possible attacks or unauthorised access.
+I do not want to end these lines without reminding you that a fundamental part of the evolution of cybersecurity lies in controlling the logs, perhaps more now than ever, because as a good friend of mine once told me ?in the logs you will find the truth about your system?
+Integrating into a good SIEM, the logs of the cloud environments, will greatly help us to understand what is going on in our environment and to detect possible attacks or unauthorised access.

-For all these reasons, we can say that the profiles and services that will be most in demand in the coming months will be DEVSECOPS, cloud security architects and regulatory compliance architects to ensure that services do not breach or put systems at risk.
+Therefore, given the role and evolution of cybersecurity, the profiles and services that will be most in demand in the coming months will be DEVSECOPS, cloud security architects and compliance officers to ensure that services do not breach or put systems at risk.

-Reminder: the fact that there are new needs does not mean that we forget what we were doing until now until it stops providing the service completely and is de-supplied from our environment.
+Reminder: new needs do not imply that we forget what we have been doing up to now until it completely stops providing the service and is de-supplied from our environment.